 The people of St. Ann & the Holy Trinity are committed to serving the vulnerable and those in need in response to Jesus’ commandment to love God and our neighbors as ourselves.
-Throughout the pandemic, the members of the parish outreach committee identified ways to assist neighbors in need, which it achieved most powerfully and concretely in the creation of St. Ann’s Pop-up Pantry that has been in operation for over a year.
+Throughout the pandemic, the members of the parish outreach committee identified ways to assist neighbors in need, which it achieved most powerfully and concretely in the creation of St. Ann’s Pop-up Pantry that has been in operation for more than two years.
 The group was guided by the values reflected in this new mission statement:

 The Outreach Committee of St. Ann & the Holy Trinity Church is dedicated to addressing the immediate needs of our neighbors and pursuing justice for all God’s people.
 Through a sustained focus on our Food Pantry, special collections and forums that engage critical community issues, we strive to embody the keystone of our Baptismal Covenant: to seek and serve Christ in all persons, loving our neighbors as ourselves.